0xSimo/nfts-3d-graphs/README.md

 # NFTs 3D Transactions Graph
-Generation of a transaction graph where each arc represents a wallet and each direct arc represents at least one sale/purchase transaction of a token from the given NFT collection between two wallets.
+Generation of a transaction graph where each node represents a wallet and each direct arc represents at least one sale/purchase transaction of a token from the given NFT collection between two wallets.

 Data is retrieved using the [Dune API](https://dune.com/docs/api/) using the Dune query [https://dune.com/queries/1344718](https://dune.com/queries/1344718)